 We need less Data, more Information

 The customer feedback survey industry today is also guilty of over-reliance on data.
 An explosion of data streams and vendor championed tech-stacks has been steadily ‘de-humanizing’ the discipline, glorifying quantity at the expense of relevance and undermining the need for expertise in curation and analysis.
-This - coupled with silo-fied expertise which can lead to a lack a holistic understanding of either the big business purpose (and how it maps with specific survey tasks) or the nuances of consumer behavior or both - has meant that survey results can often be heavy on bells & whistles like quantity and presentation but light on what really matters, like perception, penetration, and insight.
+This - coupled with silo-find expertise which can lead to a lack a holistic understanding of either the big business purpose (and how it maps with specific survey tasks) or the nuances of consumer behaviour or both - has meant that survey results can often be heavy on bells & whistles like quantity and presentation but light on what matters, like perception, penetration, and insight.

 The Dunning Kruger Effect

 We are also witnessing an unmistakable rise in the ‘Dunning Kruger’ Effect.
 A term from psychology roughly translating to the maxim ‘A little knowledge is a dangerous thing’, the phenomenon refers to a cognitive bias whereby individuals with limited knowledge or expertise in a domain may feel compelled (by social or hierarchy protocols) to greatly overestimate their ability and grip over the space.

 At decision-making levels in business, the Dunning Kruger Effect can lead to the side-lining of objective facts and opinions of subject matter experts in favour of coterie leaders and stakeholders.
 The net result is a predominance of subjective views and a dumbing-down of the real picture, not the best recipe if you are trying to clue into what your customers and markets are thinking.

 Conducting your Customer Feedback Survey – Offline or Online